The HP Reverb G2 is the successor to the G1. It is the newest Windows Mixed Reality (WMR) VR Headset.

 Here is a selection of reviews to check out:

-Here are some video reviews of the Rift S to check out.
+Here are some other video reviews of the Rift S to check out.
 Underneath those, we break down each component in the VR headset.

 Pricing and Availability